 If You’re Concerned About Your Dog’s Weight

 If you really want cups and ounces to guide you, your veterinarian may be able to help you determine for your dog’s case what condition he or she is in, and therefore a rough guideline about how much to feed.

-However, in our experience over the years, many vets are well aware of the limits of their education as regards nutrition (in vet school this subject is often taught by pet food industry professionals who visit to give those lectures), and will refer out to a nutritionist in order to get you the kind of answers you’re asking for.
+However, in our experience over the years, many vets are well aware of the limits of their education as regards nutrition.
+After all, most vet schools “teach” this subject by bringing in pet food industry professionals to give those lectures!
+Most vets will refer out to a nutritionist in order to get you the kind of answers you’re asking for.

-If you’re interested in consulting with a veterinary nutritionist, you can find the directory on AVCN here.
+If you’re interested in consulting with a veterinary nutritionist yourself, you can find the directory on AVCN here.